-Preparation classes help prepare students for the battery of GED® tests.
+Classes are designed to help prepare students for the battery of GED® tests.
 There is a \$70 per class fee.
 Students must be at least 18 years of age and not enrolled in high school to enroll in the GED® program.
 Students must make their own GED® test appointments.
 For more information, call the GED HOTLINE at 215-751-8376.